 - Garnish with fresh chopped parsley and serve.

-1. Use a baking sheet with no edges.
-I use a cookie sheet.
+1. Use a baking sheet.
 You want the natural sugars in the vegetables to caramelize so they develop those nice browned, crispy surfaces.
-If the pan has sides, the heat tends to be trapped inside and the vegetables cook by steaming instead of roasting.
+If the pan has high sides, the heat tends to be trapped inside and the vegetables cook by steaming instead of roasting.